Old Cuban

 Common Mistake

-A common mistake is over-muddling the mint, which can release bitterness instead of the desired fresh flavor.
+A common mistake is over-muddling the mint, which can release bitter flavors instead of the desired fresh aroma.

 Frequently Asked Questions